Huotes/CommitMaker/README.md

 3 Database SQL walked into a NoSQL bar.
 A little while later they walked out, because they couldn't find a table.

 Chuck Norris sleeps with a pillow under his gun.

+If at first you don't succeed, you're not Chuck Norris.